CollegeBoreal/Tutoriels/2.MicroServices/3.Orchestration/1.Kubernetes/0.Local/README.md

+# :wheel_of_dharma: Local Kubernetes

+Local would mean, deplying a kubernetes cluster on a PC or on bare metal servers

-# Deploying locally for development purposes on :
+## :a: Deploying locally for development purposes on :

 ### :one: [Docker Desktop](./1.DockerDesktop)